Bedrock123/school-year-in-review-production/README.md

 ...
 ```

-<span id="firt-name">&lt;/span</span>

 For the numbers in the statistics bar I am using CountUp.Js for the effect.
 The Count Up Variables are defined in the inline footer script at the bottom of the page.

+**Importante Note: All of the reading stats are controlled by the CountUp.JS Script.
+I placed all of the custom init scripts in the html page for your reference.**

-You will have to change the 362 here.
-The one inside of the html element is overridden by countup, but I would input it there as well incase countup fails.
+The number inside of the html element is overridden by countup, but I would input it there as well incase countup fails.

 ```javascript
 // CountUp.JS Configuration